chicago-forge-open-source/artisan-expedition-guide/OthersInRelationToArtisans.md

 Artisans expectations of Experience People

-- **Participate** in team standard forming - Experience team members should be expected to participate in Team Standardization.
+- **Participate** in team standard forming - Experience team members should be expected to participate in *Team Standardization*.

 - **Available to participate in knowledge transfer** - Artisans should expect Experience team members to be big & visible.
 That is, Artisans should be familiar with what Experience has done and is doing.
 Utilize tools like Slack and Trello for communication and project work tracking.